thingsdb/ThingsDocs/v0/content/node-api/nodes_info.md

 None

 ### Return value
-Array as `msgpack` type containing node information for all nodes within ThingsDB.
+List with node [info](../../data-types/info) for all nodes in ThingsDB.

 > This code returns info for all ThingsDB nodes: